doingsomethingrandom/simplejs/README.md

 # simplejs
 I randomly try to make a js framework
 ## how to start using
-1. you can download the repo: git clone `https://github.com/doingsomethingrandom/simplejs.git` clone the repo using git https://github.com/doingsomethingrandom/simplejs/archive/DefualtBranch.zip
+1. you can download the repo: `git clone https://github.com/doingsomethingrandom/simplejs.git` clone the repo using git. download the zip https://github.com/doingsomethingrandom/simplejs/archive/DefualtBranch.zip. `gh repo clone doingsomethingrandom/simplejs` clone the repo using gh cli